ScovottoDavide/safe-eth-go/README.md

 # safe-eth-go
-Golang implementation of the safe-eth-py library developed by Safe.
+Unofficial Golang implementation of the safe-eth-py library developed by Safe.